randy3k/UnitTesting-example/README.md

 Don't forget to login [travis-ci](https://travis-ci.org) and enable travis-ci for your repo.
 Finally, push to github and wait..

+### Travis-CI OSX support

+Have a look of this [branch](https://github.com/randy3k/UnitTesting-example/tree/osx).
+Now, we need to add a dummy line `language: objective-c` in `.travis.yml` to indicate that we need OS X image.
+It also means that we have to create a new branch for this different `.travis.yml`.
+A more sound solution is to use [multiple os feature](http://blog.travis-ci.com/2014-05-13-multi-os-feature-available/).
+But muiti-os feature is still under developed and is only enabled upon request.

 ###Vagrant

 Debugging in travis-ci could be difficult.
 To mock the travis-ci environment in your computer, you can use [vagrant](http://www.vagrantup.com).
 You can ignore this section if your travis-ci builds are good.